skonkiel/employee-sql-poc/README.md

-# sql-challenge

-Design tables to hold employee data stored in CSVs, import the CSVs into a SQL database, and answer questions about the data.
+# Employee SQL Analysis (proof of concept)

+## Project background

+This project is a proof of concept for database design, ETL, and data analysis tasks.
+(Fictional) staff data stored in CSVs were loaded to PostgreSQL tables, based upon a custom-designed database schema.

+## What's in this repo
+* A Jupyter notebook that uses SQLAlchemy, pandas, and Matplotlib to load the data into PostgreSQL and perform basic analysis tasks.
+* The EmployeeSQL directory contains the database ERD, schemata, and queries to explore and connect the data.